 - Your ‘home’ grid room.
 Your Fame-related Influence will be useful for anything related to your home neighborhood.

-Influence System: Once per RL week, you may use your Fame as if it were an equivalently rated Ally, Contact or Retainer, to undertake any Influence action that such can be used for (owing to the many people who know, admire or want to impress you.
+Influence System: Once per chapter (which roughly correlates to a week), you may use your Fame as if it were an equivalently rated Ally, Contact or Retainer, to undertake any Influence action that such can be used for (owing to the many people who know, admire or want to impress you.
 However, it can only apply to the grid room where your PC spends the majority of his or her time that week.
 I’m willing to handwave the exact details of how this favor transpires, but it must correlate with your chosen sector of Fame.

 Influence (NOT USED)